vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 17

 deity are given.
 Tripurasundarī, in NṣA, is described as a beautiful young woman, luminous like the rising sun, having three eyes, a half-moon on her forehead, and a crown of jewels on her hair.
 She wears gold brace-lets, is clad in a red garment, and is seated on a lotus.
-She holds in her two upper hands a noose \( *pāśa* \) and an elephant-goad \( *a ṅkuśa* \) and in her two lower hands a bow \( *dhanus* \) and arrows \( *bāṇa* \).
+She holds in her two upper hands a noose \( *pāśa* \) and an elephant-goad \( *aṅkuśa* \) and in her two lower hands a bow \( *dhanus* \) and arrows \( *bāṇa* \).
 These four attributes are quoted in YH 1.53 as those of Kāmeśvara and Kāmeśvarī, who, taken together, are forms of Tripurasundarī.

 The fi rst *pūjā*